MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/web-services.md

 ## Web service telemetry, performance, troubleshooting, and security

-When working with web service integrations, you need to pay extra attention to the fundamental areas of telemetry, performance, troubleshooting, and security.
+When you work with web service integrations, you need to pay extra attention to the fundamental areas of telemetry, performance, troubleshooting, and security.

 ### Web service telemetry

 All calls to [!INCLUDE[prod_short](../developer/includes/prod_short.md)] web services are logged to partner telemetry.
-Telemetry enables you to monitor which endpoints are being used and the category of the web service, like SOAP, OData, or (REST) API.
+Telemetry helps you to monitor which endpoints are being used and the category of the web service, like SOAP, OData, or (REST) API.
 You can also see possible failures, which are tracked in the HTTP status codes for the calls.

 For more information web service telemetry, see: [Web Service Telemetry](web-service-telemetry.md)

 ### Web service performance

-The performance of web services (REST API, OData, or SOAP) is both the responsibility of the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server endpoint and the consumer (the client).
+The performance of web services (REST API, OData, or SOAP) depends on both the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] server endpoint and the consumer (the client).

 For more information about web service performance, see [Web service performance](web-service-performance.md).